-Research Papers: You will be required to write two, 2-3 page papers (maximum three pages) during this semester.
+Paper: You will be required to write an 7-9 page paper (maximum nine pages) during this semester.
+The body of the paper is 5-6 pages (title page, abstract, and references will make up the rest).
 Choose any topic that we will be covering in this course.
 Check last page of this syllabus for broad topics we are covering.
 There are several possible choices for each of these topics.
-Paper 2 is a continuation of Paper 1.
-You will need to find one journal article (experiment) to be analyzed.
+You will need to find a journal article (experiment) to be analyzed.
 Papers must be written in APA format.
 Any experiment already discussed in class cannot be used.
 I will be available to meet with anyone individually to discuss or review these papers before due dates.
 Since you have this assignment well in advance of the due date, I will strictly enforce a 10-point penalty for each day a paper is late (including weekends).
+Due date: April 16.

 - Hard-copy submission of papers is required in class on day paper is due.
 However, on certain occasions I will allow for an electronic submission.
-Two rules must be followed concerning electronic submissions: (1) file submitted is from a Word document; (2) your submission is not official unless I have sent a confirmation return email of its receipt. - ❖ If a hard-copy of your paper is left in my mailbox or office (and thus has not been handed to me in person) you must also send me an email informing me of this and your submission is not official unless I have sent a confirmation return email of its receipt.
+Two rules must be followed concerning electronic submissions: (1) file submitted is attached as plain Word document (no zip files, etc.); (2) your submission is not official unless I have sent a confirmation return email of its receipt. - If a hard-copy of your paper is left in my mailbox or office (and thus has not been handed to me in person) you must also send me an email informing me of this and your submission is not official unless I have sent a confirmation return email of its receipt.